roxgib/anki-contanki/README.md

  - Interaction outside of the main window (e.g. browser) is only partially implemented

 Version Specific:
- - on Anki 2.1.49 and below, opening certain menus or dialogs prevents any actions from firing, until it's closed and they fire all at once
+ - On Anki 2.1.49 and below, opening certain menus or dialogs prevents any actions from firing, until it's closed and they fire all at once
+ - This is mostly fixed in 2.1.50, but some dialogs may still prevent actions from firing.

 Platform Specific
  - Volume controls only work on Mac